hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 2. The first field is nine bits wide, occupying bits 8 down to 0, while the second one is three bits wide, occupying but 11 down to 9.
 3. VHDL supports integer types natively.
-   For each field there is a sub-type that is properly ranged.
+   For each field there is a sub-type that is properly ranged ``integer``.
 4. For each integer field, there are conversion functions for

    a.
 Converting from the integer type to ``std_logic_vector``.